Last Updated: April 24, 2021

-Economics @ Harvard
+Studying Economics at Harvard

-The Economics department of Harvard University has an advising team comprising two lecturers, one concentration advisor and a graduate student to guide aspirants in understanding their educational requirements.
+The Economics department of Harvard University has an advising team comprising two lecturers, one concentration advisor, and a graduate student to guide aspirants in understanding their educational requirements.
 Students are walked through the best course options and on timing the study of various subjects.

 High school students - both U.S. and international candidates - are required to submit the Universal College Application and Harvard College Questions and Writing Supplement for the Common Application.
 They also need to submit: